PRP vs PRF treatments – What’s the difference?

 • No artificial ingredients (no acid citrate dextrose coagulant)

-For these reasons alone, we regard PRF treatments as superior to PRP.
-While PRP is still very effective, its successor, PRF has overtaken it in terms of healing potential.
+For these reasons alone, we regard PRF treatments as an evolution of PRP with different processing.
+While PRP is still an established option, its successor, PRF offers a different processing approach.

 Share This Post